-Roll the corn in the mayo mixture and completely coat each ear.
+Roll the corn in the mayo mixture to completely coat each ear.
 You can use corn on the cob holders to help you roll them; tongs will also work.
-Next, do the same in the cheese mixture and set aside on a platter.
+Do the same in the cheese mixture and set the corn aside on a platter.

 Top the corn with chopped cilantro and a sprinkle of chili powder.
-Serve immediately or refrigerate until you are ready to eat!
+Serve immediately.

 Esquites is the same thing as elote, it's just completely off the cob instead of on it, which turns it into something resembling a salad or straight-up side dish—and a great make-ahead item for a party or picnic.
 They're both highly addictive snacky street food in Mexico; esquites is often served in a cup and eaten with a fork or a spoon.
 This preparation is best warm, but it's also delicious served cold.

 If you do not want to roast the corn on a grill, or don't have grill access, the corn can be roasted in the oven.

 - Trim the top silk/tassels off the corn, but leave the husks on.

 - Place corn cobs directly on the oven rack in a 350 F oven, and allow to roast until husks are dried out and golden brown, about 30 minutes.